groadabike/groadabike.github.io/_posts/2019-11-21-Kaldi_NNET3_config.md

 dir=exp/chain/tdnn_sp
 mkdir -p $dir/configs
 cat <<EOF > $dir/configs/network.xconfig
   input ...
   ...
-output ...
+  output-layer ...
 EOF
 steps/nnet3/xconfig_to_configs.py --xconfig-file $dir/configs/network.xconfig \
                                   --config-dir $dir/configs/
 ```

 ## Input layer

-In the recipes, it is common to find that the dimension of the input layer is 40 MFCC and, it is a fix value in the input layer in the xconfig file.
+In the Kaldi recipes, it is common that the dimension of the input layer is 40 MFCC and, be used as a fix value  for the **dim** parameter for the input layer.
-But, sometimes, you may have vectors with a different size so, you may want that parameters as a dynamic value.
+But sometimes, you may have vectors with a different size.
+Therefore, you may want the dim to be a dynamic value.
 The way to do this is getting the dimension of the features vector and passing that value to the input layer.

 ```